gracesosa/DSPAlgorithms/README.md

 Moving Average Filter, Butterworth Filter, and Fast Fourier Transform Using Python libraries NumPy, SciPy, matplotlib, within a Jupyter Notebook

-Mostly local testing, and some hard-coded implementations for MABOS_core
+Mostly rough local testing, work in progress, and some hard-coded implementations for sensor_core